luisdelcid/ldc-functions/readme.txt

 = For theme developers: =

-Create a new file named `ldc-functions.php` and add your custom code there or add the following code to the functions.php file:
+Add the following code to your `functions.php` file or create a new file named `ldc-functions.php`:

 `if(did_action('ldc_functions')){`
 `    'Add your custom code here...';`